Class 11 Computer Science Notes

 🔄 Python for Loop

-The for loop iterates over a sequence — a string, list, tuple, or range object — executing a block of code for each item.
-This note explains for loop syntax, the range() function with start/stop/step arguments, iterating over strings and lists, nested loops, and how to generate number patterns, star patterns, and pyramid designs — the most frequently asked programs in CBSE Class 11 exams.
+The for loop iterates over sequences — strings, lists, tuples, or range objects.
+This note explains for loop syntax, the range() function with start/stop/step, nested loops, and how to generate number patterns, star patterns, and pyramid designs — the most frequently asked programs in CBSE Class 11 exams.

 Read Notes →